LedFx/LedFx/docs/trouble.rst

     $ python setup.py develop
     $ ledfx --open-ui

-To develop:
-**1.** Open up a terminal and activate the ledfx virtual environment
+**1.** To develop, open up a terminal and activate the ledfx virtual environment

 .. code:: console